Sunisc/miniJava-Compiler/README.md

 # miniJava-Compiler
 A miniJava compiler made using a subset of Java.
 This compiler was made in Java 1.8.
-For your convenience, I have provided an AWS [instance](http://minijava-env.eba-vnw5cpj3.us-east-1.elasticbeanstalk.com/) that allows you to check your own miniJava code for Syntactic and Contextual Analysis.
+For your convenience, I have spun up an AWS [instance](http://minijava-env.eba-vnw5cpj3.us-east-1.elasticbeanstalk.com/) that allows you to check your own miniJava code for Syntactic and Contextual Analysis.

 ### Syntactic Analysis
 Checks the code to see if it follows the proper grammar.